Full resolution photos and additional photos can be found here

 David Price represents North Carolina's Fourth District - a rapidly growing, research-and-education-focused district that includes parts of Orange, Durham, and Wake counties.
 He received his undergraduate degree at UNC-Chapel Hill and went on to Yale University to earn a Bachelor of Divinity and Ph.D. in Political Science.
-Before he began serving in Congress in 1987, Price was a professor of Political Science and Public Policy at Duke University.
+Before he bean serving in Congress in 1987, Price was a professor of Political Science and Public Policy at Duke University.
 He is the author of four books on Congress and the American political system.

 From Educator to Congressman

-David Price represents North Carolina's Fourth District a rapidly growing, research-and-education-focused district that includes all of Orange County, the majority of Wake County, and the southern part of Durham County.
+David Price represents North Carolina's Fourth District, a rapidly growing, research-and-education-focused district that includes all of Orange County, the majority of Wake County, and the southern part of Durham County.
 He received his undergraduate degree at UNC-Chapel Hill and went on to Yale University to earn a Bachelor of Divinity as well as a Ph.D. in Political Science.
 Before he began serving in Congress in 1987, David was a professor of political science and public policy at Duke University.
 He is the author of four books on Congress and the American political system.

 Born in 1940, David grew up in the small town of Erwin in eastern Tennessee, where his father was a high school principal and his mother was an English teacher.
 David studied at Mars Hill College and then at the University of North Carolina at Chapel Hill as a Morehead Scholar.
 He earned his B.A. in 1961 and continued his education at Yale University, where he received a Bachelor of Divinity degree (1964) and a Ph.D. in Political Science (1969).